 Olivia was ‘raised on salt air and has the ocean in her blood’.
 Committed to aquaculture and sustainable farming, she attends Salve Regina University majoring in Marketing to help promote ‘Wellfleet’s Finest’ and ensure a stable shellfish market for generations to come.

 Ben has grown up fishing and plans to pursue a livelihood in aquaculture.
 Ben has enrolled in the Cape Cod Community College where he takes business classes to support his success in this field.

 His passion for fly fishing has inspired Dylan’s decision to study Natural Resources Conservation, Fisheries Ecology and Environmental Studies at the University of Vermont.
 He’s looking forward to conducting research around the world.

 2017 Benjamin Pickard of Wellfleet

 A commercial lobsterman since the age of 16, Ben comes from a family of shellfishermen.
-This fall, he will attend Roger Williams University with a Marine Biology major and a minor in Aquaculture.
+He attends Roger Williams University with a double major in Marine Biology and Aquaculture.

 2016 Mary Doucette of Brewster

-Passionate about the coastal ecosystem since a young age, Mary is attending Eckerd College in St. Petersburg Florida, majoring in marine biology.
+Passionate about the coastal ecosystem since a young age, Mary is studying marine biology at Eckerd College in St. Petersburg Florida.
 Mary hopes to continue her studies and eventually earn her PhD.

 2015 Iris Pickard of Wellfleet